revng/revng/docs/revng-check-conventions.md

 ### `read_passes`

 These passes are run last and will only read the files and check if there are any style violations.
-Thse will be run in parallel as there is a guarantee that no file will be modified by their execution.
+These will be run in parallel as there is a guarantee that no file will be modified by their execution.

 ## Bypassing checks

-In general to bypass checks it's sufficent to add the appropiate annotation of the tool (e.g. flake8) that caused the violation.
+In general to bypass checks it's sufficient to add the appropriate annotation of the tool (e.g. flake8) that caused the violation.

 ### `set -euo pipefail`